Parallel (PAR) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Parallel Price Prediction for 2025–2050

-According to your Parallel price prediction, the value of PAR is expected to change by 238.64%, reaching a price of 4.0974USD by 2050.
+According to your Parallel price prediction, the value of PAR is expected to change by 238.64%, reaching a price of 4.1990USD by 2050.

 Short Term Parallel Price Prediction For Today, Tomorrow, This Week, and 30 Days